ManiAm/VENTOS_Public/README.md

 Now you can use sumo-cmd and sumo-gui commands instead!

+**Step 3:** libpcap library is used to sniff packets from network interfaces.
+We need to give permission to opp_run to be able to access the network interfaces.
+One approach is to give opp_run root access.
+A better approach is to use the following command (check [here](http://packetlife.net/blog/2010/mar/19/sniffing-wireshark-non-root-user/)):

+    sudo setcap cap_net_raw,cap_net_admin=eip /home/mani/Desktop/omnetpp-4.6/bin/opp_run

+Note that you need to change the path to opp_run accordingly.

-**Step 3:** Run the VENTOS project by right clicking on the project name in the IDE and choose:
+**Step 4:** Run the VENTOS project by right clicking on the project name in the IDE and choose:

     "Run as" -> "Run configurations..."